Knowledge Distillation

 Training ensembles of specialists

 Training an ensemble of models is a very simple way to take advantage of parallel computation.
 But there is an objection that an ensemble requires too much computation at test time.
-But this can be easily dealt with the technique we are learning.
-And so “Distillation” can be used to deal with this allegation.
+However, this can be easily dealt with using the technique we are learning.
+And so “Distillation” can be used to deal with this issue.

 Using large models to train small and simpler models.